Course Description

 Student Learning Outcomes (SLOs)

 Charter Oak State College uses the ‘Professional Standards and Competencies for Early Childhood Educators’ to develop its students for work across a variety of early childhood settings.
 The Student Learning Outcomes (SLO’s) listed below reflect the Professional Standards and Competencies that are focused on in this course.
-For a full list of the Professional Standards and Competencies, visit the NAEYC website.
+For a full list of the standards, please visit the NAEYC website.

 Upon completion of the course, the students will be able to:

 - Articulate the characteristics of effective early childhood educators, emphasizing the importance of being a reflective practitioner, engaging in continuing education and professional growth, and making ethical decisions.
-[Standards 6a, 6b, 6d, 6e]
+[Standards 6a, 6b, 6d, 6e; DEC/EI/ECSE: 7.2, 7.4]

-- Describe the historical context, theoretical foundations, and importance and role of inclusion in early childhood education.
-[Standards 1a, 6a]
+- Describe the historical and theoretical foundations of early childhood education, as well as the role of inclusion in early childhood education.
+[Standards 1a, 6a; DEC/EI/ECSE: 1.1]

-- Explain typical developmental milestones and learning processes across all developmental domains (physical, cognitive, language, and social-emotional) for children from birth through age 8.
-[Standard 1a, 1b, 1c]
+- Explain typical developmental milestones and learning processes, and how children learn in each domain (physical, cognitive, language, and social-emotional) from birth through age 8.
+[Standard 1a, 1b, 1c; DEC/EI/ECSE: 1.2]

 - Identify characteristics of effective learning environments, including Universal Design for Learning (UDL) and Developmentally Appropriate Practices (DAP), including strategies for incorporating play and promoting health, safety, and nutrition.
-[Standard 4b, 4c]
+[Standard 4b, 4c; DEC/EI/ECSE; 5.2]

 - Discuss strategies for engaging families and communities in supporting all children's learning and development, including effective communication and the use of professional communication skills and technology-mediated strategies.
-[Standards 2a, 2b, 2c, 6c, 6d]
+[Standards 2a, 2b, 2c, 6c, 6d; DEC/EI/ECSE: 2.1, 3.1, 6.1]

 - Demonstrate an understanding of the importance of diversity, equity, and including in early childhood education.
-[Standards 1b, 1c, 2a, 4c, 6b]
+[Standards 4c, 6b; DEC/EI/ECSE: 1.2, 1.4, 7.4]

 Course Activities and Grading